 1. Do not provide your social security number unless it’s absolutely necessary.
 Even if a form you are filling out asks for it leave it blank.
 Don’t be afraid to ask why they need your social security number.
 Protect it as much as you can, it’s the key to your identity.

 2. Tear up or shred documents containing personal information before throwing them in the garbage or recycling.
+I use this Address Cover Stamp to cover personal information before putting it in the recycling.
 Use a shredder for bills, bank statements, credit card receipts, and investment information.
 Do not give credit card numbers over the phone.
 Theives are getting pretty crafty these days and you can easily be tricked into giving your credit card number over the phone.
 Never give it to someone that calls you.
 Only if you initiated the call.
 If they are from a legitimate business and really need your card number, tell them you will call them back.

 3. Do not carry pin numbers, birth certificates, or passports unless absolutely necessary.
 I know it’s hard to remember so many numbers and passwords but you shouldn’t have your pin written on the back of your debit card.